PhoenixPlexCode/PhoenixAdult.bundle/postprocessing2/README.md

 5. Double click the Watchdog.py and if all done correct the Watchdog will be initiated.
 6. Move or download files to the corresponding DIRECTORY_TO_WATCH/siteSubdirectory folder.
 This is important because the Watchdog uses the folder to match the site.

-### Returning FileName examples based on your preferences:
+### Returning Filename examples based on your preferences:
 (~ is mine pref_StripSymbol)
 - `SiteName` - `Scene Name` - `YYYY-MM-DD` `.[ext]`
 - `SiteName` - `Scene Name` - `YYYY-MM-DD` ~ `Actor(s) - Subsite.[ext]`